yappix-llc/mini-portfolio/README.md

 export const testimonials = [
   {
     quote:
-      "Collaborating with Renat was an absolute pleasure.
+      "Collaborating with Adrian was an absolute pleasure.
 His professionalism, promptness, and dedication to delivering exceptional results were evident throughout our project.
-Renat's enthusiasm for every facet of development truly stands out.
-If you're seeking to elevate your website and elevate your brand, Renat is the ideal partner.",
+Adrian's enthusiasm for every facet of development truly stands out.
+If you're seeking to elevate your website and elevate your brand, Adrian is the ideal partner.",
     name: "Michael Johnson",
     title: "Director of AlphaStream Technologies",
   },
   {
     quote:
-      "Collaborating with Renat was an absolute pleasure.
+      "Collaborating with Adrian was an absolute pleasure.
 His professionalism, promptness, and dedication to delivering exceptional results were evident throughout our project.
-Renat's enthusiasm for every facet of development truly stands out.
-If you're seeking to elevate your website and elevate your brand, Renat is the ideal partner.",
+Adrian's enthusiasm for every facet of development truly stands out.
+If you're seeking to elevate your website and elevate your brand, Adrian is the ideal partner.",
     name: "Michael Johnson",
     title: "Director of AlphaStream Technologies",
   },
   {
     quote:
-      "Collaborating with Renat was an absolute pleasure.
+      "Collaborating with Adrian was an absolute pleasure.
 His professionalism, promptness, and dedication to delivering exceptional results were evident throughout our project.
-Renat's enthusiasm for every facet of development truly stands out.
-If you're seeking to elevate your website and elevate your brand, Renat is the ideal partner.",
+Adrian's enthusiasm for every facet of development truly stands out.
+If you're seeking to elevate your website and elevate your brand, Adrian is the ideal partner.",
     name: "Michael Johnson",
     title: "Director of AlphaStream Technologies",
   },